20 Business Casual Outfits for Women [Ideas & Inspiration]

 When your feet are cold in the winter, but you don’t want to wear socks wear tights under your pants or stockings.
 In this outfit, I wore black tights under my black pants.
 This not only kept me warm but it creates a pretty cool look.

-This professional outfit, like the one with the pencil skirt, give you one uninterrupted line.
+This professional outfit, like the one with the pencil skirt, gives you one uninterrupted line.
 Here I connected the black tights with the black pants and topped it off with a pointy toe flat.
 If you want to appear taller always opt for a pointy toe rather than a round toe.
 You will look 10 times sleeker.

-I layered my striped button down with contrasting cuffs under my bright V-neck sweater.
+I layered my striped button-down with contrasting cuffs under my bright V-neck sweater.
 This lets the stripes peek out from underneath and I get a bold color added to my work outfit.

 I did a couple of things in this business outfit to keep it interesting.
-I wore two subtle patterns, the striped shirt and the leopard-print flats.
+I wore two subtle patterns, the striped shirt, and the leopard-print flats.
 I made a sharp contrast with the bright pink and black pants and added some bold rings and small hoop earrings to accessorize the outfit.